adamkurth/reborn_dev/doc/source/installation.rst

 The "installation" of reborn consists of including the reborn project directory in your python path, and making sure that you have all the needed dependencies.
-All of the packages that reborn depends on are known to install with conda and/or pip. reborn contains some fortran code that needs to be compiled.
-Usually the fortran code will auto-compile upon first import, but if that fails you might need to install a fortran compiler, such as gfortran, on your system.
+All of the packages that reborn depends on are known to install with conda and/or pip.
-On rare occasions, the fortran auto-compiler may fail, in which case you may need to compile the fortran code "manually".
+Fortran code included in reborn should auto-compile upon first import.
-The only package that tends to be somewhat difficult is pyopencl, but you will only need this package if you plan to do GPU computations.
+The only package that tends to be somewhat difficult is pyopencl, which is only needed if you plan to do GPU computations.

-Since reborn's interface is not considered "stable", it is recommended that you keep a clone of the reborn git repository where you are doing your analysis or simulations so that you can reproduce your results in the future.
-You should consider keeping track of the exact version of reborn, down to the exact git commit, since things may change in a month from now.
-One way to track the *exact* version of reborn is to add it as a `git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ to your project's git repository.
+Although we try to maintain backward compatibility as we develop reborn, it is under active development and the API is subject to change.
+If reborn is used to  produce important results that you need to replicate in the future, you should consider keeping track of the version of reborn, down to the exact git commit.
+One way to do this is to add reborn as a `git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ to your project's git repository.

 Getting reborn